 6) Lead Based Paint.
 Under the Uniform Physical Conditions Standards, housing projects must comply with Lead Safe Housing Rules.
 These requirements apply to buildings and units built before 1978.
 Paint with at least one milligram of lead per square centimeter of paint, or with a half percent of lead by weight, is considered lead-based paint and subject to the federal regulations.
 Typical lead based paint hazards include deteriorated paint and dust or bare soil with lead above specified levels.

-If you have an Acquisition/ Rehabilitation of a senior project, please see the exception in Section 14.13.A.
+If you have an Acquisition/ Rehabilitation of a senior project, please see the exception in Section 14.2.1.

 SECTION 12 MANDATORY PROJECT REQUIREMENTS